It is estimated that we have lost between 75 & 95 percent of our vegetable seed varieties in just the past 100 years.

 Laws that govern seed are becoming increasingly restrictive.
 Fortunately, the movement to protect seed freedom & sovereignty is also growing...

 The idea that all people should be free to save, share, & breed seeds, as well as participate in shaping policies that govern seed.

-Scroll down to find a PDF of a free, shareable pamphlet containing helpful information about seed saving, seed libraries, & the history of the seed industry, or check out the links below.
+Check out the following links for more information, & scroll down to find a PDF of a free, shareable brochure containing helpful information about seed saving, seed libraries, & the history of the seed industry.

 Learn more about the history of the seed industry: https://seedstory.wordpress.com/a-brief-history-of-the-seed-industry/